dohoonk/Tutor-Quality-Scoring-System/docs/DEMO_GUIDE.md

 ### Common Questions & Answers

 **Q: How accurate are the scores?**
 A: The system uses objective metrics (timing, duration, tech issues) for SQS.
-FSRS analyzes actual transcripts for specific patterns like goal-setting and encouragement.
+FSQS analyzes actual transcripts for specific patterns like goal-setting and encouragement.
 It's based on real data, not subjective reviews.

 **Q: Won't this stress out tutors?**
 A: The feedback is designed to be supportive and actionable.
 Look at James's dashboard - it celebrates his improvement.
 Even declining tutors get encouraging language with specific suggestions.

 **Q: What if a tutor disagrees with their score?**
 A: Scores come with detailed breakdowns.
-For FSRS, tutors can see exactly what patterns were detected (e.g., "missing goal-setting question").
+For FSQS, tutors can see exactly what patterns were detected (e.g., "missing goal-setting question").
 It's transparent and specific.

 **Q: How do you prevent alert fatigue?**
 A: The system prevents duplicate alerts - if Maria already has an alert open, it won't create another one.
 Alerts auto-resolve when conditions improve.
 Only one open alert per type per tutor.